element-hq/riot-android/docs/notifications.md

 The behavior of this setting is not the same in GCM and in fallback mode.

 - GCM
 This setting will configure Sygnal to send more or less data through GCM.
 If enabled, the push server sends a GCM notification to the app containing the room id and the event id.
 The app needs then to do a background synchronisation with the server to retrieve data.
-Then, the app will build the notification from this data.
+Rhe app will build the notification from this data.

-PRO: only meta data goes through GCM.
+PRO: Only meta data goes through GCM.
 The app decrypts messages in e2e rooms

-CON: use more network and battery.
+CON: Use more network and battery.
 Notifications take more time to appear.

 If disabled, the push server sends a GCM notification to the app containing the room id, the event id and the **event content** so that the application can display a notification directly from GCM data.

-PRO: network and battery efficient
+PRO: network and battery efficient.

 CON: contents of events in non encrypted room go through GCM.

 - Fallback mode